afdaniele/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/2_0_5_make_it_move.md

 ## Option 1 - With the Duckietown Shell {#make-it-move_shell status=ready}

-Assuming that your Duckiebot is [properly initialized](#setup-duckiebot), if you have a gamepad then plug the usb dongle into the raspberry pi of your duckiebot and run:
+Assuming that your Duckiebot is [properly initialized](#setup-duckiebot), if you have a gamepad then plug the usb dongle into the raspberry pi and you should be able to move it with the joystick.

-    $ dts duckiebot demo --demo_name joystick --duckiebot_name ![DUCKIEBOT_NAME]

-and you should be able to move it with the joystick.

-If you would like to move your robot using your laptop, first also run the line above - it will start the joystick node on the duckiebot that will listen to commands from the joystick emulator.
-To start the emulator, you can then run
+If you would like to move your robot using your laptop, you can run

     $ dts duckiebot keyboard_control ![DUCKIEBOT_NAME]

-which, after startup should open the interface window that looks like:
+which, after startup should open the interface window that looks like the following,

 <figure>
     <figcaption>The keyboard control graphical user interface</figcaption>